-Apart from continuous variations in nature farmers are more distressed with the fact that mediators influence the market for their crops.
-In the journey towards high yield, quality crops and high profits; a farmer is required to be a successful grower as well as a businessman.
+Apart from continuous variations in nature farmers are more distressed by the fact that mediators influence the market for their crops.
+In the journey towards high yield, quality crops, and high profits; a farmer is required to be a successful grower as well as a businessman.
 That is they should be informed about all the recent innovations in agriculture.

 Data-Driven Farm Management

-This is an innovative approach for agriculture practices which is becoming popular amongst the farmers.
-Data-driven farm management supports farmers to measure all aspects of their business from the information of enhanced agricultural practices, livelihoods, soil health, soil type, nutrition to agricultural product marketing along with the latest developments required for the field.
+This is an innovative approach to agriculture practices that are becoming popular amongst farmers.
+Data-driven farm management supports farmers to measure all aspects of their business from information on enhanced agricultural practices, livelihoods, soil health, soil type, and nutrition to agricultural product marketing along with the latest developments required for the field.
 The agricultural technology system is dependent on certain factors.
 These factors influence the flow of technology and information between farmers and extension.

-Political-Economic: The political and economic environment plays a crucial role in agriculture specially in our country.
-Also the economic dependency on agriculture and proportion of population economically active in agriculture is more in India.
+Political-Economic: The political and economic environment plays a crucial role in agriculture, especially in our country.
+Also, the economic dependency on agriculture and the proportion of the population economically active in agriculture is more in India.

-Sociocultural: Language differences and illiteracy becomes a factor which hinders the effectiveness of technological implementations in field.
-The division in labour force between sexes can change with cultural lines and it influences the nature of farming systems in different regions of country.
-In many regions the women are more into farm operations and off farm activities are done by men.
-According to regions the farmers required knowledge of different subject matter and so different strategies are required to transfer technology to them.
+Sociocultural: Language differences and illiteracy becomes a factor that hinders the effectiveness of technological implementations in the field.
+The division in the labor force between sexes can change with cultural lines and it influences the nature of farming systems in different regions of the country.
+In many regions, women are more into farm operations and off-farm activities are done by men.
+According to regions, the farmers required knowledge of different subject matter and so different strategies are required to transfer technology to them.

-Policy and Infrastructure: In this the government policies, transportation and communication facilities come under consideration.
+Policy and Infrastructure: In this, government policies, transportation, and communication facilities come under consideration.
 Transportation comes into play for sending and receiving inputs and harvest.
-Communication here means mediums of providing information about new farming techniques, any news related to the world and any upgradations in product prices.
+Communication here means mediums of providing information about new farming techniques, any news related to the world, and any upgrades in product prices.
 Through this, the farmers now get acquainted with the market they should target so as to get maximum profit after selling the yield.
 This also includes the construction of cold storage which help farmers to store their yield for any future crisis in the country.